codabeans/StarCraft-Micro-AI/readme.md

 ## Credits

-This wouldn't have been possible without David Churhill's Sparcraft.
+This wouldn't have been possible without Dave Churchill's Sparcraft.